latent-pixel/AutoPano/README.md

 # My AutoPano

 In this project, we stitch images together using traditional feature matching and deep learning methods.
-The `first_phase` folder contains the implementation for feature matching method and the deep learning method is a work in progress.

 ## **Phase-1: Feature Matching**